With more than 40 Whatcom County congregations of many faiths, we join together to shelter and serve the homeless, poor and vulnerable among us.

 Our C.A.S.T.
 (Coffee And Sandwiches Together) Program provides a simple meal of sandwiches, soup and coffee to homeless and low-income people four nights a week in downtown Bellingham.
 Volunteers come from many different faith communities.
 Our mission is service, conversation, food and sharing of our time.
 There are many opportunities for involvement — sandwich makers, servers and food buyers.
 Congregations can also participate in food collection for the program.

 This one day, one-stop community event in the summer by local agencies coordinates immediate access to services for homeless individuals.
 Our congregations help collect personal care items, clothing, backpacks and sleeping bags, tents, tarps and other items to distribute at the event.
-This year’s event is Friday, July 21, 2017.
+This event is typically scheduled in July.